jenjnif/jenjnif.github.io/_posts/2018-03-04-raspberry_pi_adventure_day_blog.md

 It worked, the image appeared and my site was up!

-During this project I also installed Links - a text-based browser - to view my site.
+During this project I also installed Lynx - a text-based browser - to view my site.
 I found it useful to view the site like this as it shows why it is important to use the correct HTML tags ensuring that it renders properly when using a text based browser.
 This is good for accessibility issues, screen readers and so on - a very important consideration when building any kind of site.
 I will be exploring this more whilst building a new website for a client to ensure that it is accessible for anyone wishing to visit.

 I closed the connection to my Raspberry Pi and started the challenge of writing it all up for my own learning but also with others who might be trying to do a similar thing.
 I really enjoyed playing around with my RP and found it hugely beneficial to solidify my knowledge by writing up about it afterwards.
 Once step closer to my world famous robot.